miensol/miensol.github.io/_posts/2014-06-15-guide-to-javascript-generators.markdown

 ```

 Now since we don't have `async` feature like the one C# 5 has ([or rather we don't yet have it](http://wiki.ecmascript.org/doku.php?id=strawman:async_functions)) it's not yet possible to achieve this kind of simplification.
 Still if you think of how the *imaginary* `_wait_for_async_` keyword would work it seems that it (in case of promise based implememntation):

 *  would wait for the promise to complete in a non blocking fashion - possibly leaving function execution context
 *  when the promise completes it would return to the exact place from where it was *called* and return value that it got from promise or throw an exception

-If you think of it it's essentially the way `yield` keyword works - however we still need an umbrella machinery that will  take care of calling generator `next` method so it will return to the original caller as well as it `throw` method to report exceptions.
+Essentially that's the way `yield` keyword works - however we still need an umbrella machinery that will  take care of calling generator `next` method so it will return to the original caller as well as it `throw` method to report exceptions.

 As you may have guessed there are already plenty of implementations of this machinery - the one I like most is [co](https://github.com/visionmedia/co).
 Take a look at an example from their page and enjoy callback free life!